-Follow These Steps to Clean Old Marks Off of Dry Erase Boards
+Step by Step Guide to Clean Old Marks Off Of Dry Erase Boards

 Since Bangor Cork began in 1935, we’ve been testing the best ways to remove marker residue from dry erase boards and chalk boards.
 Our years of experience have helped us to develop a specific cleaning method that will get rid of your dry erase board ghosting (those old marks left behind).
 Just follow these instructions for a brighter, cleaner whiteboard.